kenatiod/MUT/Understanding Machine Understanding.md

 ##### 5.1.10.1 Oh what a tangled web we weave ...

-Bassam walked into the lab and sees Anh looking blankly out at nothing and not moving.
+Bassam walked into the lab and saw Anh looking blankly out at nothing and not moving.
 He walked up to her and waved his hand in front of her face, asking in a soft voice, "You okay?"

 Frowning back at him, Anh began, "I have to say, Bassam, I'm really uncomfortable with this whole idea of evaluating CASPAR's understanding of deception techniques.
 It just rubs me the wrong way."